tharun634/cocoindex/examples/postgres_source/README.md

 [![GitHub](https://img.shields.io/github/stars/cocoindex-io/cocoindex?color=5B5BD6)](https://github.com/cocoindex-io/cocoindex)

 This example demonstrates how to use Postgres tables as the source for CocoIndex.
-It reads structured data from existing PostgreSQL tables, performs calculations, generates embeddings, and stores them in a separate CocoIndex table.
+It reads structured product data from existing PostgreSQL tables, performs calculations, generates embeddings, and stores them in a separate CocoIndex table.

 We appreciate a star ⭐ at [CocoIndex Github](https://github.com/cocoindex-io/cocoindex) if this is helpful.

-This example contains two flows:
+This example contains one flow:

-1. `postgres_message_indexing_flow`: Read from a simpler table `source_messages` (single primary key), and generate embeddings for the `message` column.
-2. `postgres_product_indexing_flow`: Read from a more complex table `source_products` (composite primary key), compute additional fields and generates embeddings.
+`postgres_product_indexing_flow`: Read from a table `source_products` (composite primary key), compute additional fields like total value and full description, then generate embeddings for semantic search.

 ## Prerequisites